Andrettin/Wyrmsun/readme.txt

 * Quests
 - Reduced quantity of axefighters Durin starts out with in the Mead of Wisdom quest in hard and brutal difficulties.

+* Units
+- Added voices in Proto-Germanic for the Germanic units (by Manuel Senfft).

 * Upgrades
 - Added background description to the Teuton Coinage.